 On capital markets transactions, Alexandra has represented an emerging markets telecommunications and digital media company in connection with multiple high-yield debt offerings and a private equity firm, as a major shareholder in connection with the IPO of a portfolio company.
 She has also advised an emerging markets sovereign and multinational corporations on U.S. securities law matters.

 Prior to joining Orrick, Alexandra was an associate at Cleary Gottlieb Steen & Hamilton LLP in New York.

-Jose Campos, an associate in the London office, is a member of the Technology Companies Group, which advises high growth technology companies and venture capital firms.
+Jose Campos, a Managing Associate in the London office, is a member of the Technology Companies Group, which advises high growth technology companies and venture capital firms.

 Jose's practice focuses on advising on venture capital financings, mergers and acquisitions, corporate formation and governance, and other general corporate matters.

 Prior to joining Orrick, Jose worked as an associate in the Silicon Valley office of an international firm.

 Laura Cappiello, a special counsel in the Milan office, is a member of the European Corporate group.